amature0000/engkor_converter/readme.md

 ![gifs](for_readme/Animation.webp)
 ![gifs](for_readme/Animation2.webp)
 ### Introduction
-this program is a Python-based application.
-It monitors your keyboard input, converts&assembles to **Korean string**, and replaces the original **English string**. this program works well in the Helldivers2 game.
+This program is a Python-based application.
+It monitors your keyboard input, converts&assembles it into **Korean string**, and replaces the original **English string**.

+This program is dedicated for in-game chatting, which opens the chat box with the `enter` key.
+You can modify source code for other uses.

 ## How to run
 1. Download [`runme.exe`](./dist/runme.exe) and [`config.json`](./dist/config.json)